-To reset, press and hold either button for a few seconds with the ignition on.
-The display will flash and reset to zero.
+To reset, with the trip odometer displayed, press and hold either button for a few seconds with the ignition on.
+The display will flash and the value will reset to zero.

 Tachometer

 Displays the engine speed.

 Drive in a low engine speed range for each gear as much as possible.